-GENEVA (Arête News) — None of the 20 nations most vulnerable to climate change were among the top recipients of aid to adapt to more flooding, drought and other risks from global warming, according to a new Red Cross report on Tuesday.
+GENEVA — None of the 20 nations most vulnerable to climate change were among the top recipients of aid to adapt to more flooding, drought and other risks from global warming, according to a new Red Cross report on Tuesday.

-Some 43 countries with the highest vulnerability received less than USD$1 per person in climate adaptation funding, the International Federation of Red Cross and Red Crescent Societies, or IFRC, said in its 378-page World Disasters Report 2020.
-The most vulnerable, Somalia, ranked 71st in terms of money received.
+Some 43 highly vulnerable countries received less than US$1 per person in climate adaptation funding, the International Federation of Red Cross and Red Crescent Societies, or IFRC, said in its 378-page World Disasters Report 2020.
+The most vulnerable, Somalia, ranked 71st in terms of per-capita money received.
 Two countries — Central African Republic and North Korea — received no such disbursements at all.

 "An additional challenge is ensuring that funding reaches the most at-risk people within these countries," the organization said.
 "Many communities may be particularly vulnerable to climate-related risks, from people affected by conflict whose capacity to manage shocks is already strained, to migrants and displaced people who may struggle to access the services and assistance they need, to urban poor people and other marginalized communities."

 On the opposite end of the scale, none of the five countries receiving the most aid were considered highly vulnerable to climate change, according to IFRC.

 The 2015 Paris Agreement requires governments to contribute billions of dollars for international climate financing under the auspices of the U.N.
 Framework Convention on Climate Change, or UNFCCC, which serves as the platform for climate negotiations.
 The money is supposed to be transferred from the wealthiest nations that are most responsible for human-caused climate change to those that are most in need and bear the least responsibility for causing the planet to overheat.